 Elevated ALT enzyme levels in the blood (signaling liver damage)

 Overdose Side Effects

-Amphetamines have been extensively abused.
+Adderall has been extensively abused.
 Extreme psychological dependence and severe social disability have resulted.
-Abuse of amphetamines may cause a sudden heart attack even in those with no signs of heart disease.
+Abuse of Adderall may cause a sudden heart attack even in those with no signs of heart disease.
 Symptoms of overdose that require immediate medical assistance include:

-The onset of amphetamine-induced anxiety disorder can occur during amphetamine use or withdrawal, according to best-selling psychiatry text, Kaplan and Sadock's Synopsis of Psychiatry citing American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders.
+The onset of amphetamine-induced anxiety disorder can occur during amphetamine use or withdrawal, according to the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders as cited in the best-selling psychiatry text, Kaplan and Sadock's Synopsis of Psychiatry.

 “Amphetamine, as with cocaine, can induce symptoms similar to those seen in obsessive disorder, panic disorder, and phobic disorders,” states Synopsis of Psychiatry.

 Induction of schizophrenic-like states in children on prescribed doses of stimulant medications, including Adderall, have been observed, though not as well documented as with amphetamine abusers, according to The Journal of the American Board of Family Medicine in an article entitled, “Adderall-Induced Psychosis in an Adolescent.”